College Application Stress Is Real: Here’s Why and What to Do About It

 “There will never be a perfect or even convenient time, but by choosing treatment, you’re prioritizing yourself.
 You’re making sure that when you return to school, you’re in a stronger place — mentally and emotionally.
 You’re not letting your anxiety, mood or eating disorder write your narrative,” Levinstein affirms.

 Stepping away for treatment doesn’t mean putting your education on hold.
-Pathlight offers educational support to help high school students stay on track with school while focusing on their mental health.
-Because getting the right support isn’t about pausing your life — it’s about making sure you can fully live it.
+There are numerous options for virtual mental health support that can fit into a busy student's schedule.
+Getting the right support isn’t about pausing your life — it’s about making sure you can fully live it.

 Your mental health matters